iterative/ldb-resources/documentation/Command-summary.md

 2. `object_path` - any valid path registered with `ADD-STORAGE` to objects and annotations in storage.
 The path can be fully qualified (down to an object), or reference a folder.
 In all cases, `ADD` calls `INDEX` to index the content of path first.

-3. `object_path` - any valid path NOT registered with `ADD-STORAGE` to objects and annotations on the *fs* (no cloud locations accepted).
+3. `object_path` - any valid *fs* path NOT registered with `ADD-STORAGE`.
 The path can be fully qualified (down to objects), or reference a folder.
-When `ADD` is called on unregistered fs path, it works in the following way:
+When `ADD` is called on unregistered fs path, it expects annotations in default format and works in the following way:

-  * If path is in workspace:
+  * If `object_path` is the workspace:
-      -  `ADD` will process updated annotations even without paired data objects (see `INSTANTIATE --annotations-only`)
+      -  `ADD` will process updated annotations even without the paired data objects (see `INSTANTIATE --annotations-only`)
       -  `ADD` will ignore "preview" data objects (see `INSTANTIATE --preview`)

   * In all cases:
-      - If previously indexed data objects are found, they are simply added to staged dataset, alongside with annotations
+      - If previously indexed data objects are found, they are added to staged dataset, alongside with annotations
       - If new objects (unknown to LDB) are found and `read-add` storage option configured, those objects are copied to `read-add` storage, indexed, and then added to dataset.
       - If new objects (unknown to LDB) are found but no `read-add` storage configured, `ADD` command fails.